reignnz/psa-codesprint-2022/README.md

 2. The CSO can access the PON by clicking on the item.
 3. The CSO would be able to verify the PON and sign the PON.

-## Verifying and Archiving PON :warning:[YET TO BE IMPLEMENTED] :warning:
+## Verifying and Archiving PON :cop:
+:warning:YET TO BE IMPLEMENTED :warning:
 1. AETOS officer can login to the website.
 2. The AETOS officer can access the PON by clicking on the item.
 3. The AETOS officer would be able to verify the PON and archive the PON.